Skip to Content

 There is also a variation of the standard alley-oop, informally known as the off the backboard alley-oop, in which an offensive player in possession of the ball throws it at the backboard while another offensive player jumps off the floor, catches the ball in mid-air after it bounces off the backboard, and then finishes at the rim with a dunk or layup.

-Moreover, there is a sub-variant of the off the backboard alley-oop, sometimes referred to as a self alley-oop, in which a player in possession of the ball throws it at the backboard, jumps off the floor, catches the ball in mid-air after it bounces off the backboard, and then finishes at the rim, usually with a dunk.
+Moreover, there is a sub-variant of the off the backboard alley-oop, sometimes referred to as a self alley-oop, in which an offensive player in possession of the ball throws it at the backboard, jumps off the floor, catches the ball in mid-air after it bounces off the backboard, and then finishes at the rim, usually with a dunk.

 However, it should also be noted that these two variations are commonly executed by elite athletes, particularly at the professional level, and even more specifically, in the NBA.